cancui/EMG-Signal-Processing-Library/README.md

 ```c
 void free_EMG(EMG *self);
 ```
 The destructor.
-Takes an EMG pointer as argument
+Takes an EMG pointer as argument.

 -------------------------------------------
 ```c
 int  filter_EMG(EMG *self, int data);
 ```
-- This function is used to input the most recent data point and returns the most recent filtered EMG value
-- High and low frequency noise is removed from the signal.
+This function is used to input the most recent data point and returns the most recent filtered EMG value.
+High and low frequency noise is removed from the signal.
 The signal is then rectified with respect to it's centre.
-- A moving average filter returns the completely filtered EMG signal.
-- The returned signal is indirectly proportional to the effort exherted by the muscle
-- This function must be called at the frequency specified in the constructor
+A moving average filter returns the completely filtered EMG signal.
+The returned signal is indirectly proportional to the effort exherted by the muscle.
+This function must be called at the frequency specified in the constructor.

 - self
 	* A A pointer to the EMG struct